nuts-foundation/nuts-node/docs/pages/development/3-api.rst

 - ``/n2n/**`` These APIs must be available to other nodes from the network.
   This means they must be protected with the required client certificate as specified by `RFC011 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc011-verifiable-credential>`_.
   The creation of an access token is one example of such an API.
 - ``/public/**`` These APIs must be publicly available on a valid domain.
-Must set NO security other than a server certificate.
+No security must be configured other than a server certificate.
   These APIs are used by mobile devices.

 After the context, the ``<engine>`` is expected.
 An engine defines a logical unit of functionality.